-The simple answer is yes, you can.
+The simple answer is yes, you can invest in a Top Gold IRA.
 However, there are some caveats when it comes to deducting contributions from your IRA if you participate in both types of plans.
 Fortunately, to get your retirement savings, you can contribute to both types of retirement accounts.
 Previously, you could contribute to a Roth IRA indefinitely, but you couldn't contribute to a traditional IRA after age 70 and a half.
 If your income is over the limit, you can still make non-deductible contributions to a traditional IRA.

 There are several key differences between IRAs and employer-sponsored retirement plans, such as 401 (k), that can make both worth contributing to.
 However, under the new SECURE Act (Setting Every Community Up for Retirement Enhanced), you can now contribute to a traditional IRA for as long as you want.
 By contributing to a traditional pre-tax IRA, you get the benefit of an initial tax deduction.
 Roth IRAs also don't have a minimum required distribution or a maximum contribution age, so if you save later in life, a Roth makes a lot of sense.